Cofounder Stella Ma Shares Her Chinese New Year Traditions

-Stella Ma, Co-Founder and Co-CEO of Little Passports, is excited to share her family’s annual Chinese New Year traditions!
+Stella Ma, Cofounder and former Co-CEO of Little Passports, shared her family’s annual Chinese New Year traditions with us back in 2017.
+Thanks, Stella!

 Happy Chinese New Year and Year of the Fire Rooster!
 I grew up in a fairly traditional Cantonese-speaking family, and Chinese New Year has always been a very special holiday for me.